 Type 2’s are generous, empathic, and relationship-oriented.
 They have a strong desire to be loved, give love, and generally care for others.
-Helpers/ type 2’s value peace and harmony in relationships and often find themselves taking on a mediating or diplomatic role.
-However, they can sometimes deny their own needs in order to make others happy, also being too self- sacrificing.
+Helper/Type 2’s value peace and harmony in relationships and often find themselves taking on a mediating or diplomatic role.
+However, they can sometimes deny their own needs in order to make others happy, and be too self-sacrificing.
 Other shadow traits include being naive and severely codependent.
-However, they are genuine, compassionate, good listeners, and a strong emotional support system for those they love.
+However, Type 2’s are genuine, compassionate, good listeners, and a strong emotional support system for those they love.

 3. The Achiever/ Performer

 Personality type 3’s are driven to excel, success-oriented, energetic and pragmatic.
-They give their attention to fame, success or fortunate and aren’t shy of admiration, or being in the spotlight.
-Highly adaptable, high- flying and generally successful in all they put their mind to, tye 3’s work well with others and can communicate well.
-A major strength is in their emotional connection and intelligence, which they use and channel into getting things done.
+They give their attention to fame, success or fortune and aren’t shy of admiration, or being in the spotlight.
+Highly adaptable, high-flying and generally successful in all they put their mind to, Type 3’s work well with others and can communicate effectively.
+A major strength is their emotional connection and intelligence, which they use and channel towards getting things done.
 Shadow aspects for them include being impatient, overly competitive, not knowing when to take a break from work, and focusing too much on external praise or materialism.

 4. The Individualist/ Romantic

-Type 4s and individualists and romantics.
-The can be dramatic, expressive, and forward-thinking.
-They can also be very emotional, sensitive, withdrawn and too focused on their own feelings, manifesting as becoming self- absorbed.
-They have a strong sense of identity but can be temperamental and prone to melancholy and moodiness at times.
-Like the archetypal “hopeless romantic” and “gifted but suffering artist,” type 4’s are the sensitive souls who are usually extremely gifted artistically and creatively, yet, due to their extreme romanticism steer towards their shadow personality traits.
-The sense that something is missing from their life often leads to a quest for wholeness through the healing arts, mysticism, spirituality or idealism, either romantic idealism or on the humanitarian wave.
+Type 4s are individualists and romantics.
+They can be dramatic, expressive, and forward-thinking.
+They can also be very emotional, sensitive, withdrawn and too focused on their own feelings, manifested as becoming self-absorbed.
+They have a strong sense of identity but at times can be temperamental and prone to melancholy and moodiness.
+Like the archetypal “hopeless romantic” and “gifted but suffering artist,” type 4’s are the sensitive souls who are usually extremely gifted artistically and creatively, yet, due to their extreme romanticism, steer towards their shadow personality traits.
+The sense that something is missing from their life often leads to a quest for wholeness through the healing arts, mysticism, spirituality, romantic idealism or the humanitarian wave.

 5. The Observer

 Type 5’s are also known as Investigators and are innovative, intelligent, original thinkers and highly perceptive.
-They have a tendency to become isolated and detached, secretive and suffer from chaotic or difficult emotions, but they simultaneously possess a unique ability to become detached which allows them to thrive in all matters of reason, logic, and problem- solving.
-Unfortunately, people often misinterpret their quiet and thoughtfulness as arrogance or conceit, and this is what can ironically lead to their isolation or over- intellectualism.
-However, type 4’s thrive in scholarly or creative pursuits and can achieve great levels of self- reliance.
+They have a tendency to become isolated and detached, secretive and the victim of chaotic or difficult emotions, but they simultaneously possess a unique ability to become detached, which allows them to thrive in all matters of reason, logic, and problem-solving.
+Unfortunately, people often misinterpret their quiet and thoughtfulness as arrogance or conceit, and this is what can ironically lead to their isolation or over-intellectualism.
+However, type 4’s thrive in scholarly or creative pursuits and can achieve great levels of self-reliance.

 6. The Loyalist

 Type 6’s are responsible, committed and attentive to people’s problems.
 Because they are so loyal, they often enjoy long-lasting relationships and can be very trustworthy and devoted, also aware of what is going on around them.
 Type 6’s shadow aspects?
-They can be very worry-some!
-Due to their need for security and connection, they may sometimes become anxious and suspicious or tend to dwell on the negative.
-Despite these traits, type 6’s make wonderful friends, lovers and team- layers and often focus, and direct their energy towards community projects and groupwork.
-They can thrive in a crisis and possess a unique courage and strength which comes with their innate loyalty to self and others.
+They can be very worrisome!
+Due to a Type 6’s need for security and connection, they may sometimes become anxious and suspicious or tend to dwell on the negative.
+Despite these traits, type 6’s make wonderful friends, lovers and team- players and often focus and direct their energy towards community projects and groupwork.
+They can thrive in a crisis and possess unique courage and strength which comes with their innate loyalty to self and others.

 7. The Enthusiast

 Type 7’s, or Enthusiasts, are spontaneous, fun-loving, and versatile.
-They are forward- thinkers and rely heavily on their mental abilities and communication skills.
-People with this personality type tend to be extroverted, social, fun- loving, and enjoy staying busy.
+They are forward-thinkers and rely heavily on their mental abilities and communication skills.
+People with this personality type tend to be extroverted, social, fun-loving, and enjoy staying busy.
 However, they can also be easily distracted and unfocused.
-They might start things without finishing them or become scattered and self- absorbed- they have a tendency towards fear of commitment.
-They can make up for this through their fun- loving, optimistic and joyful nature, however.
+They might start things without finishing them or become scattered and self-absorbed- they have a tendency towards fear of commitment.
+However, they can make up for this through their fun- loving, optimistic and joyful nature.
 Type 7’s enjoy travel, adventure and intellectual pursuits and interests.

 8. The Challenger

 Type 8’s are bold, dominating, decisive and self- confident.
 They love to take charge, and often thrive in business and entrepreneurial matters.
-Leadership comes naturally to them and they have a strong inner power which when channeled wisely and constructively- can manifest great change in the world.
-Their shadow side is that they can often appear as domineering and aggressive, or at the very least highly confrontational.
+Leadership comes naturally to them and they have a strong inner power which, when channeled wisely and constructively, can manifest great change in the world.
+Their shadow side is that they can often appear domineering and aggressive, or at the very least highly confrontational.
 This “dark” aspect of self has its light, however, as type 8’s will always defend an underdog or use their strength and inner power to protect someone in need.
-Great success can come to 8’s, and combined with their intense energy, ambition and highly- aspired nature; type’s 8’s are one of the most successful personality types on the earth plane.
-(In the material/ physical world.)
-They are generous, enthusiastic and sincere, but sometimes impatient, competitive and over- bearing.
+Great success can come to 8’s, combined with their intense energy, ambition and aspirational nature; type’s 8’s are one of the most successful personality types on the earth plane (in the material/physical world).
+They are generous, enthusiastic and sincere, but sometimes impatient, competitive and over-bearing.

 9. The Peacemaker

-Type 9’s are Peacemakers and Mediators, loving harmony, cooperation and an easy- going life.
-Defined by their easy- going nature, inner balance and personal sense of harmony, type 9’s thrive in any counselling, mediation or diplomacy role.
-People with this personality type tend to avoid conflict, and when using this character trait productively and in an action- oriented way (as opposed to through avoidance or escapism, for example) they can accomplish great things.
-The type 9 personality is balanced at the top and center of the Enneagram, meaning that they both have a highly grounding quality to them and are often people’s gem, or rock.
+Type 9’s are Peacemakers and Mediators, who love harmony, cooperation and an easy-going life.
+Defined by their easy-going nature, inner balance and personal sense of harmony, type 9’s thrive in any counselling, mediation or diplomacy role.
+People with this personality type tend to avoid conflict, and when they use this character trait productively and in an action-oriented way (as opposed to, for example, through avoidance or escapism) they can accomplish great things.
+The type 9 personality is balanced at the top and center of the Enneagram, meaning that they have a highly grounding quality to them and are often people’s gem, or rock.
 They are receptive, agreeable, compromising and understanding, and they are also highly compassionate and empathetic.
-Their only down- side is that they can become lost in ininertian (lack of momentum and “moving- forward!”), complacency, indecisiveness and facing responsibilities, the latter due to their extreme avoidance of conflict.
+Their only down- side is that they can become lost in inertia (lack of momentum and “moving- forward!”), complacency, indecisiveness and facing responsibilities, the latter due to their extreme avoidance of conflict.

 How is the Enneagram A System for Healing and Growth?